lukakerr/sublime-autotheme/README.md

 ### How to use

 1. Inside `autotheme.sh` there are 4 variables you need to change.
 See the comments in `autotheme.sh` to do this.
-2. Once you have made the changes simply run `install.sh`.
+2. Once you have made the changes simply run `./install.sh`.
 This will ask for your password so it can copy `autotheme.sh` into `/usr/local/bin`.

 A launch agent in `~/Library/LaunchAgents/` will run `autotheme.sh` on the hour.